Advanced poetry workshop

 What level is the course and do I need any particular skills?

 This is a course for more experienced writers of poetry who have been writing poems for a year or more.
-City Lit offers introductory 'Ways into poetry' and intermediate 'Paths through poetry' courses for less experienced writers.
+City Lit offers introductory 'Ways into poetry' and intermediate 'Developing your poetry' courses for less experienced writers.

 How will I be taught, and will there be any work outside the class?

 Tutor led discussion, critical feedback from the class on your own poems, tutor feedback and discussions of theory and structure.
-There will be no in-class exercises or set work for outside the class; you will be expected to have an established writing practice and be able to bring samples of your poems to the group for critique.
+You will be expected to have an established writing practice and be able to bring samples of your poems to the group for critique.

 All writing courses at City Lit will involve an element of workshop.
 This means that students will produce work which will be discussed in an open and constructive environment with the tutor and other students.
 The college operates a policy of constructive criticism, and all feedback on another student’s work by the tutor and other students should be delivered in that spirit.